 The program’s diversion of 850 defendants from the Oklahoma prison system is estimated to save over $13,446,000, using a $17,000 (medium security) per year incarceration cost model.Training for treatment professionals and court partner agencies has been enhanced, with the goal of improving participant retention, treatment outcomes and graduation rates.

 On Jan.
-27, Tulsa COURTS program had 75 program participants – the largest graduating class the program has seen since its inception in 2001.
-A total of 55 graduates represented the Drug/DUI docket.
+27 and Apr.
+28, Tulsa COURTS program had 75 and 79 program graduates respectively – the largest graduating classes the program has seen since its inception in 2001.
+A total of 127 graduates represented the Drug/DUI docket at January and April’s graduation ceremonies.
 Congratulations Graduates!

 160 participants graduated from our program in 2016.
 Graduates completed all court requirements, treatment requirements, maintained stable employment and housing, and had a substantial period of sobriety prior to graduation.
 Many of the graduates had their criminal charges dismissed as a result of completing the program.